nspcast/podcast-scripts/README.md

 ### Usage

-publish and shownotes do not accept command line arguments, they gather data from questions.
+publish does not accept command line arguments, it gather data from questions.

 Encode can accept one file name like:

 encode file.wav

-Split can accept two file names like:
+mixcast-split can accept two file names like:

-split file1.wav file2.wav
+mixcast-split file1.wav file2.wav

-Split-st is for stereo files and accepts one file name
+split-st is for stereo files and accepts one file name

-split file1.wav
+split-st file1.wav

 ### Dependences

 - FFMPEG
 - ImageMagick
 - rsync
-- s3cmd
 - discount
 - wpcli
 - sox
-- Whisper
+- Whisper-cpp

 Of course if you remove some of the features, then some of these dependencies would be removed.

 ### Setup

-If you only have one show, then update default.conf to match your show's details.
-If you have more than one show, then make a copy of default.conf for each of your shows using the show's short prefix as the name, such as ab.conf and cd.conf.
-Be sure that you remove default.conf before you run the install script.

-If you're going to use Twilio for voicemail, the populate the twilio.conf file.

-If you run ./install it will copy the scripts to /usr/local/bin/ and .conf files to ~/.config/nspcast/ The install script will also handle updates, but will not copy anything to ~/.config/nspcast if that directory exists, so it won't overwrite your configurations.
+Update the configuration section at the top of each script.

 ### To Do